Plagne Soleil & Plagne Village

 Approximate cost: €10/2 descents or €50/person for unlimited sledging fun over a 6 day period (valid on both toboggan runs).

-There are also smaller toboggan runs dotted around La Plagne.
+There is also smaller toboggan runs dotted around La Plagne.
 Look out for the ‘Espaces Luge’ signs.

 The Superluge Derby